shprotodav/Transaction-API/README.md

 To testing of this project:
 1. Clone this repository and repository Identity-API
 2. In files '[Name of Project].DB.Schema/DataContext.cs' and '[Name of Project].Services/appsettings.json/appsettings.Dev.json' in both projects correct the values of 'connectionString' variables: replace "Server = VLAD-NOUT-HP; ..." to "Server = [PC_NAME]; ..." where [PC_NAME] is your PC name.
-3. Set the value '[Name of Project].DB.Schema' like Startup Project at Standard Panel and like Default Project at Package Manager Console (View -> Other Windows -> Package Manager Console) in both projects.
-Execute 'Update-Database' into Package Manager Console in both projects.
+3.1 Set the value '[Name of Project].DB.Schema' like Startup Project at Standard Panel and like Default Project at Package Manager Console (View -> Other Windows -> Package Manager Console) in both projects.
+3.2 Execute 'Update-Database' into Package Manager Console in both projects.
+3.3 Return the values back to
 4. Go to https://localhost:44368/swagger/index.html
 5. Complete the successful 'Register' request by entering the required details.
 Use a strong password!
 6. Make a successful 'Login' request by entering the data specified in p.5